Adult and Senior Programs

 With Marla Matthews, TV Host

-Join this lively, stimulating, compassionate and supportive discussion for divorced, widowed - or any single adult age 40 plus!!
+Join this lively, stimulating compassionate and supportive discussion for divorced, widowed- or any single adult age 40 plus!!
 Make new friends, learn new skills, find hope and inspiration.
-It's new too late to start over!!
+It's never too late to start over!

 (English for Speakers of Other Languages)